Secrets management for connection credentials

 Access: If authentication is successful, the application grants access to Workato.

 # Supported secrets managers

 Workato's Secrets Management feature currently supports the following secrets managers:

 How secrets are used in Workato connections depends on the type of secrets manager you're using.
-Refer to the guide for your secrets manager for more info:
+Refer to the guide for your secrets manager for more information: